RJonMshka/CS474Homework1/README.md

 ### PrivateMethod(methodName: String, argExp: SetExpression, mBodyExpArgs: SetExpression*)
 PrivateMethod` Expression is similar to `Method`.
-`PrivateMethod` creates a method with private access modiifer which means that it cannot be accessed/invoked outside class's body directly and also cannot be inherited by any sub-class.
+`PrivateMethod` creates a method with private access modifier which means that it cannot be accessed/invoked outside class's body directly and also cannot be inherited by any sub-class.
 The last expression of method body will specify its return type.

 Usage: